How To Balance The Day

 (Wales, July 4, 2000)

 In the category of those who are above this, there is still something lacking.
-Such devotees cannot follow 'trinad api sunicena taror api sahisnuna amanina manadena kirtaniyah sada harih'.
-They cannot even follow the instructions of Srila Rupa Gosvami in Upadesamrta:
+Such devotees cannot follow 'trinad api sunicena taror avi sahisnuna amanina manadena kirtaniyah sada harih.'
+They cannot even follow the instructions of Srila Rupa Gosvami in Upadesamrta (Text 1):

 I think that so many devotees do not know what this means.
 They never care about it.
 You can imagine what kind of devotees they are.

-Sri Caitanya Mahaprabhu told Srila Sanatana Gosvami in Varanasi, "You should be bhadra".
-Bhadra means 'gentle by dress'.
-At that time Srila Sanatana Gosvami had a long beard and hair, and he was wearing very dirty clothes.
-He looked like a Muslim street-beggar who was going to Mekka to chant "Allah, Hoda."
-Mahaprabhu gave him an order, and at once he went to the Ganges, shaved and put on tilaka, and now he looked like a Vaisnava.
-We also see here that there are so many who are not putting on tilaka and are not shaved.
-They wear one strand of neck beads and that one strand is not even touching their necks.
+Sri Caitanya Mahaprabhu told Srila Sanatana Gosvami in Varanasi, "You should be Bhadra, gentle and sober, by dress."
+At that time Srila Sanatana Gosvami had a long beard and hair, and he wore very dirty clothes.
+He looked like a Muslim street beggar who was going to Mecca to chant "Allah, Hoda."
+He at once went to the Ganges, shaved and put on tilaka, and now he looked like a Vaisnava.
+We also see here that there are so many who do not put on tilaka and are not shaved.
+They wear one strand of neck beads and that one strand does not even touch their necks.
 This means they have no interest in all these devotional principles.
 They are coming to classes, and therefore some attraction is there, but they don't want to follow all the regulations.

-Our Rupa Gosvami, Jiva Gosvami, Sanatana Gosvami, and others have established some rules and regulations for those who cannot actually follow.
 For whom was jail created?
-For persons who are not following rules and regulations-for those who are causing disturbance to others.
+For persons who are not following rules and regulations, for those who are causing disturbance to others.
 We have no taste.
 How will this taste come?
 If we follow the rules and regulations given by Rupa Gosvami, Sanatana Gosvami, and Sri Caitanya Mahaprabhu, then taste will come.
-If we are neglecting everything, however, and not following Vaisnava-etiquette, how can we hope to attain Vraja-prema?
-We will have to be punished.
+If we neglect these regulations, however, and do not follow Vaisnava etiquette, how can we hope to attain Vraja-prema?
+Rather, we will have to be punished.